Vulcan

 Of 'Vulcan's' two parents, the original wild R. griersonianum is a red-flowering rhody from western China & northeast Burma.
 It is a parent of a great many Ironclad standard large-leaf evergreen rhododendrons, including 'Anna Rose Whitney' & the semi-dwarf 'Hill's Bright Red.'

-VulcanThe white-flowering Himalayan species R. griffithianum is another exceedingly important hybrid parent in the developement of standard Ironclads.
-It is part of the heritage of ironclads as varied as 'Loder's White,' & the bright red 'The Honorable Jean Marie de Montague.'
+VulcanThe white-flowering Himalayan species R. griffithianum is another exceedingly important hybrid parent in the development of standard Ironclads.
+It played a part in the heritage of Ironclads as varied as 'Loder's White' & the bright red 'The Honorable Jean Marie de Montague.'

 A vigorous yet slow-growing shrub, its ten-year mounding height is five to seven feet.
 It likes filtered sunlight & some protection from winter winds.

-Two specimens at SinLur Gardens have locations perfect for their disposition.
+Two specimens in a friend's gardens that I've helped to landscape have locations perfect for their disposition.
 One is in the bright shade of a Western Cedar getting some direct afternoon sun.
 It's shown in the first photo.
 The other is protected near the house, with a lot of afternoon sun.
 It's shown in the second photo, with the green weeping Japanese maple Acer palmatum 'Viridus' shown immediately behind it.

 copyright © by Paghat the Ratgirl